BenjaminCosman/gradeReports/README.md

 ## Known issues

 - No two assignments can have the same name, even if they are in different categories (e.g. "Week 1" for both discussion attendance and weekly review quiz), or else the grades from one will silently overwrite the other's.
 - Scored google forms *display* the score as SCORE / MAX but *store* only the raw score.
-So if you download it as a csv the formatting is turned into the canonical text and you will need the "stripDenominator" filter; if you download it as an xlsx then the formatting remains visible to you but hidden from the code, so you will *not* want that filter and also autoconf may do a worse job of guessing the intended max score.
+So if you download it as a csv the formatting is turned into the canonical text and you will need the "stripDenominator" filter; if you download it as an xlsx then the formatting remains visible to you but hidden from the code, so you will not need that filter and also autoconf may do a worse job of guessing the intended max score.